English - Back to main page

 Perhaps the most egregious of comments and errors made in recent memory concerning the extrapolation of monkey behavior to human behavior was made by Dr. Frederick Goodwin, Director, National Institute of Mental Health in his address before the National Mental Health Advisory Council of February 11, 1992 where he stated, in part:

-If you look, for example, at the male monkeys, especially in the wild, roughly half of them survive to adulthood.
+...Somebody gave me some data recently that puts this in a perspective and I say this with the realization that it might be easily misunderstood, and that is, if you look at other primates in naturemale primates in natureyou find that even with our violent society we are doing very well.If you look, for example, at the male monkeys, especially in the wild, roughly half of them survive to adulthood.
 The other half die by violence.
 That is the natural way of it for males, to knock each other off and, in fact, there are some interesting evolutionary implications of that because the same hyperaggressive monkeys who kill each other are also hypersexual, so they copulate more and therefore they reproduce more to offset the fact that half of them are dying.

 Now, one could say that if some of the loss of social structure in this society, and particularly within the high impact inner city area, has removed some of the civilizing evolutionary things that we have built up and that maybe it isn't just the careless use of the word when people call certain areas of certain cities jungles, that we may have gone back to what might be more natural, without all of the social controls that we have imposed upon ourselves as a civilization over thousands of years in our own evolution.

-Indeed, Dr. Goodwin's remarks were "misunderstood"–to the point of a firestorm being raised with his comparison of hypersexed and violent monkeys in the jungle with that of the hypersexed and violent humans living in the "jungles" of the inner cities who are, of course, predominantly black and other minorities.
+Indeed, Dr. Goodwin's remarks were "misunderstood"to the point of a firestorm being raised with his comparison of hypersexed and violent monkeys in the jungle with that of the hypersexed and violent humans living in the "jungles" of the inner cities who are, of course, predominantly black and other minorities.

 There are so many extraordinary errors of fact; misunderstanding of infrahuman primate behavior; and misconception of evolutionary and statistical-social inferences to the human primate from one, unnamed species of monkey, that it is difficult to know where to begin to set the record straight.

 First, if Dr. Goodwin wishes to make statements of evolutionary-genetic relevance between infrahuman primates and homo sapiens he should, at least, begin with the closest genetic relative to homo sapiens, i.e. Pan paniscus (Bonobo, Pygmy Chimpanzee) and not some genetically remote monkey species that was arbitrarily selected from some 180 monkey species that exist.
-If Dr. Goodwin had done this, he would have had a pleasant or perhaps an unpleasant surprise when he would have discovered that the Bonobo is probably the most peaceful and non-violent of the infrahuman primates and the most hypersexual where the females freely mate with most other males in the troop and there is no fighting among the males–they just wait their turn.
+If Dr. Goodwin had done this, he would have had a pleasant or perhaps an unpleasant surprise when he would have discovered that the Bonobo is probably the most peaceful and non-violent of the infrahuman primates and the most hypersexual where the females freely mate with most other males in the troop and there is no fighting among the malesthey just wait their turn.
 And their mating is not confined to just the period of estrus, as it is in virtually all monkey species.
 The male violence of the Bonobo against the female is infrequent and is rarely with serious injury; and male violence against the offspring is virtually non-existent.
-If only the human primate behaved like the Bonobo–and why doesn't it?!
+If only the human primate behaved like the Bonoboand why doesn't it?!

 It is difficult to understand Dr. Goodwin's comment's that half of the male monkeys die by violence and "That is the natural way of it for males, to knock each other off".
 The opposite is generally true where males will fight over females and territory and will rarely fight to the death.
 Natural signals have been developed that acknowledge the victor and the fight is over, e.g. the defeated wolf that lies on its back and bares its neck to its victor does not result in the victor going in for the "kill".

 Dr. Goodwin's allegations that the hypersexuality of copulation in the violent monkeys exists so that "they reproduce more to effect the fact that half of them are dying" is simply bizarre on its face.
 I am not aware of any evidence that male fighting influences the rather regular and fixed estrus cycle of the female such that it would be shortened to permit more pregnancies in a shorter period of time.
 If anything, stress has just the opposite effect upon estrus cycles which would inhibit estrus and, thus, copulation, pregnancy and birth of offspring in these animals.
-Further, what evidence does Dr. Goodwin have that the proposed increased births due to all this copulation by violent monkeys will be predominantly males and not females–to compensate for all those males killed in battle?
+Further, what evidence does Dr. Goodwin have that the proposed increased births due to all this copulation by violent monkeys will be predominantly males and not femalesto compensate for all those males killed in battle?
 And what is the copulatory rate of violent monkeys compared to non-violent monkeys and in which species?
 Isn't Dr. Goodwin aware that in harem organized troops the alpha male sequesters the females to himself and prevents other males from having sexual access to them?
 Given this fact, what males(s) are doing all this copulating among the violent monkeys?
 And what difference does it make to the female who can only be impregnated once no matter how many copulations there are; and, thus, only one birth.
 It would be more reasonable to state that the monkeys are violent because they are being deprived of copulation (pleasure) by the alpha male.
 Dr. Goodwin would undoubtedly benefit from knowing the social organization and behaviors of the rhesus monkey colony on Cayo Santiago Island and other primate groups.

 What kind of science and scientific thinking is this that purports to provide a model to understand human violence and a guide for national science policy for research on human violence by one of the nation's leading government scientists?
-I would like to see– and so should the NIH Panel– the original study of these violent monkeys referenced by Dr. Goodwin.
+I would like to see and so should the NIH Panel the original study of these violent monkeys referenced by Dr. Goodwin.
 A critique of Dr. Goodwin on these matters by the NIH Panel is certainly in order and should be conducted to restore public confidence in science and its ability to properly analyze social problems and to generate reasonable solutions based upon those analyses.

 My cross-cultural anthropological data on human "primitive" cultures supports the relationships found in the Bonobo, i.e. freedom of sexual expression, particularly of the female, is highly associated with peaceful, egalitarian and non-violent cultures.
 Sexual control and repression are associated with just the opposite behaviors: human inequality with high crime and violence (Prescott, 1979, 1990).
 And these relationships between sexual repression and violence are not new, as the clinical psychological, psychiatric and psychoanalytic experiences have long acknowledged.